Help us improve your experience.

 Host Software Requirements for CSDS

-Table 2 lists the software requirement specifications for host server for running JDM container and vSRX Virtual Firewalls.
+Table 2 lists the software requirement specifications for a host server to run JDM container and vSRX Virtual Firewalls.

 Table 2: Host Software Specifications